 - Ask for documentary evidence to verify the facts.

 - Understand your legal obligations – research relevant laws and regulations.

-Our team of experienced franchise dispute resolution specialists/advisors are an integral part of our franchise team.
-We advise on all stages of the dispute avoidance and resolution process from pre-contractual disclosure documents, audits of franchisee recruitment materials, and training on precautions to avoid the risks involved, such as minimizing the exposure to misrepresentation and breach of contract claims against the franchisor.
-We give initial trouble-shooting advice, and ultimately advise on mediation, litigation and arbitration.
+Our team of experienced franchise dispute resolution procedure specialists/advisors are an integral part of our franchise team.
+We advise on all stages of the dispute avoidance and resolution process from pre-contractual disclosure documents audits of franchisee recruitment materials and training on precautions to avoid the risks involved.

 Minimizing the exposure to misrepresentation and breach of contract claims against the franchisor.
 We give initial troubleshooting advice and ultimately advise on mediation, litigation, and arbitration by our experienced franchise dispute solicitors.